 4.1.5 Checking for Supplemental Streaming SIMD Extensions 3 Support

 Checking for support of SSSE3 is similar to checking for SSE support.
-Software must also check whether your operating system (OS) supports SSE.
 The OS requirements for SSSE3 Support are the same as the requirements for SSE.

 To check whether your system supports SSSE3, follow these steps: